Dindows-Systems/duckinator.net/_includes/bio.markdown

 You may know me as "duck" or "duckinator."

-I am a brony, programming polyglot, musician, and amateur photographer.
+I am an artist, programming polyglot, musician, and amateur photographer.

 I solve problems that bother me, and I create strange things to do so.